Skip to main content

 Advanced Cardiovascular and Prostate Health Surveillance

-Long-term surveillance also involves a detailed assessment of cardiovascular and markers.
+Long-term surveillance also involves a detailed assessment of cardiovascular and prostate health markers.
 While restoring testosterone to physiological levels is generally considered cardioprotective, the impact on lipid profiles can be variable.
 Monitoring LDL, HDL, and triglycerides is standard.
 For certain individuals, advanced lipid profiling, including particle number and size (LDL-P, ApoB), and inflammatory markers like hs-CRP, may be warranted to construct a more complete picture of cardiovascular risk modification during therapy.

 Advanced monitoring provides a granular view of physiological function, enabling a clinical strategy that is predictive and preventative.